 MacArthur Grant-winning genius Taylor Mac is an unparalleled playwright and performer.
 Mac produces shows that are bombastic and colorful, somewhere between drag and cabaret and classical Greek tragedy, with the loudest costumes ever concocted, created by the equally genius designer Machine Dazzle.
 I’m betting Mac’s new music-filled show about “Christmas as calamity” will be the highlight of Seattle’s holiday show season.
 CHASE BURNS

 Drink away the cold-weather doldrums at this indoor craft beer festival hosted by the Seattle Farmers Market Association.
-The event will feature an all-ages night market with food trucks and shopping, plus a separate heated tent for beer tasting with wintry brews from over 25 local and regional breweries and a live music stage.
+The event will feature an all-ages night market Like Add to a List with food trucks and shopping, plus a separate heated tent for beer tasting with wintry brews from over 25 local and regional breweries and a live music stage.

 When Nicole Kidman, Charlize Theron, and Margot Robbie all link up, what have you got?
 Well, a sizeable chunk of the Fox Newsroom, as it turns out.
 In this movie adapted from real life events, Bombshell follows three women who accused late Fox founder and CEO Roger Ailes of sexual harassment, and the fallout when their accusations are made public.
 Kidman portrays former Fox host Gretchen Carlson, Robbie plays a fictionalized producer, and Theron seemingly fully transforms into Megyn Kelly.
 Announced in the months following Ailes’s death, the film will explore the toxic environment brewing over at the president’s favorite news channel.
 JASMYNE KEIMIG